Morals Without Money

 Later in the movie, the sister ends up tragically dying after being violated and dehumanized by the gangster politician and his friends.

 Is it mere negligence that the hero was not allowed to speak about the corrupt gangster being overlooked as a source of emotional abuse and existential threat to his sister?
-The upright father's decision to knowingly surrender his own daughter to the cruelty of such a wedding is treated with a casual regret that is alarmingly similar to the Arendt's Banality of Evil.
+The helplessness justifies a father in a priori rejecting the son's right to even have a moral opinion by the virtue of his misfortunes, let alone express one.
+Instead of being stopped in the track by the moral claim regardless of where it's coming from, he decided to go all in on the genetic Fallacy and treats morality as a previliged he can no longer afford, and is irritated at his son's insistence that he does.
+The upright father's decision to knowingly surrender his own daughter to the cruelty of such a wedding is treated with a casual regret that is alarmingly similar to the Arendt's Banality of Evil in the face of processes.

 Contrast this with a different view from not too distant past, the one presented in the famous dialogue between the brothers in Deewaar (1975):